DimitriPalmer22/Relapse-Code-Documentation/_temp/02-25 Combat Reconsiderations.md

 # Combat Revision

-Combat in the game needs to be refined more.
+Combat in the game needs to be refined more to make it more engaging.

 ### Wave-Based Areas
 - ***Wave-based areas should be areas the player cannot progress past without completing***.
 - ***The player should have a clear understanding of what objective the enemies are preventing them from obtaining***.
 - ***The waves need some type of concluding element to let the player know they're done***.
-	- For example, a door opening or
+	- For example, a door opening, a key dropping, or a crane moving.

 - For areas with waves, the waves should progressively become more difficult.
 - An EXAMPLE of how harder waves *could* work: